-- Develop all evacuation routes for affected areas which are hazard specific. - 2.
-Coordinate the designation of all predetermined Traffic Control Points (TCPs) assignments and review at least annually. - Develop and coordinate all manpower requirements and support required from state Emergency Support Function-16 and local law enforcement agencies. - 4.
-Schedule and conduct, in coordination with Colleton County Fire-Rescue Emergency Management Division (EMD), pre-evacuation meetings with all participating agencies as required. - 5.
+- A. Preparedness - 1.
+Develop all evacuation routes for affected areas which are hazard specific. - 2.
+Coordinate the designation of all predetermined Traffic Control Points (TCPs) assignments and review at least annually. - 3.
+Develop and coordinate all personnel requirements and support required from state ESF-16 and local law enforcement agencies. - 4.
+Schedule and conduct, in coordination with the county EOC, preevacuation meetings with all participating agencies as required. - 5.
 Establish procedures to monitor traffic flow in addition to the South Carolina Department of Transportation camera system. - 6.
 Coordinate plan development for ingress and egress of emergency vehicles during evacuation to include emergency maintenance, fueling, staging and towing. - 7.
-Coordinate with Emergency Support Function 2 in the development of an evacuation traffic management communications plan to be used by all agencies during evacuation operations. - 8.
-Coordinate with municipal law enforcement agencies to ensure clear understanding of emergency traffic management responsibilities. - Coordinate with state Emergency Support Function 16 representatives on guidelines, based on various scenarios, for execution of interstate reversal options.

-10. Participate in state exercises and conduct, at least annually, an Emergency Support Function-16 tabletop or functional exercise to validate and maintain this Emergency Support Function and supporting Standard Operating Guides.
+Coordinate with ESF-2 in the development of an evacuation traffic management communications plan to be used by all agencies during evacuation operations. - 8.
+Coordinate with municipal law enforcement agencies to ensure clear understanding of emergency traffic management responsibilities. - 9.
+Participate in state exercises and conduct, at least annually, an ESF-16 tabletop or functional exercise to validate and maintain this Emergency Support Function and supporting Standard Operating Guidelines. - B. Response

-- 1. Designate and coordinate operation of pre-assigned manpower and equipment staging areas. - Develop and conduct pre-mission operational briefings for participating agencies to include municipal law enforcement agencies, shelter management teams, Emergency Management Department and the Public Information Officers office. - 3.
-Implement evacuation traffic management plan to include interstate/primary highway reversal, including counter flows, and designate and support secondary/alternate routes where applicable. - Report traffic flow information to the Colleton County Emergency Operations Center to include out-of-state traffic flows in coordination with South Carolina Department of Transportation/ Evacuation Liaison Team personnel. - 5.
+- 1. Designate and coordinate operation of pre-assigned personnel and equipment staging areas. - 2.
+Develop and conduct pre-mission operational briefings for participating agencies to include municipal law enforcement agencies, shelter management teams, and the EOC. - 3.
+Implement evacuation traffic management plan to include interstate/primary highway reversal, including counter flows, and designate and support secondary/alternate routes where applicable. - 4.
+Report traffic flow information to the Colleton County Emergency Operations Center to include out-of-state traffic flows in coordination with South Carolina Department of Transportation/ Evacuation Liaison Team personnel. - 5.
 Coordinate execution of an emergency traffic management communications plan and local South Carolina Department of Transportation roadside radios. - 6.
 Provide traffic information to the Colleton County Detention Center, which may assist their determination to evacuate prisoner populations in affected areas of a disaster. - 7.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized.

-- 1. Coordinate with local agencies to facilitate expedited re-entry operations returning displaced citizens into unaffected areas of a disaster. - 2.
-Prepare for and assist in the reversal of Interstate 26 and primary highways to expedite the re-entry of displaced citizens into affected and unaffected areas of a disaster as directed by the Governor. - 3.
-Manage traffic at critical intersections post impact with priority given to emergency service vehicles, transportation of supplies and equipment, and access to critical facilities. - 4.
-Assist public and private organizations with traffic control during the restoration of infrastructure services.

-- 1. Support requests and directives resulting from the Governor and/or Federal Emergency Management Administration concerning mitigation and/or re-development activities. - 2.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and actions plans.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - C. Recovery - 1.
+Coordinate with local agencies to facilitate expedited re-entry operations returning displaced citizens into unaffected areas of a disaster. - 2.
+Manage traffic at critical intersections post impact with priority given to emergency service vehicles, transportation of supplies and equipment, and access to critical facilities. - 3.
+Assist public and private organizations with traffic control during the restoration of infrastructure services. - D. Mitigation - 1.
+Support requests and directives resulting from the Governor and/or Federal Emergency Management Administration concerning mitigation and/or re-development activities. - 2.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.